The deputy mayor of Guaynabo orders the cancellation of the contract with a company linked to the lawyer Oscar Santamaría

 The Deputy Mayor of Guaynabo, Luisa Colom García, ordered this afternoon, Thursday, the cancellation of the contract with the company Island Builders of the lawyer Oscar Santamaria, who pleaded guilty to a bribery and corruption scheme in the Municipality of Cataño.
 The mayor of Guaynabo, Angel Perez Otero, was arrested at dawn by agents of the Federal Bureau of Investigation (FBI) for allegedly benefiting from a scheme similar to Cataño’s.

-In the same way, Colom García indicated that he does not intend to aspire to occupy the seat of mayor of Guaynabo once the special election scheduled for January 8, 2021 is held..
+In the same way, Colom García indicated that he does not intend to aspire to be the mayor of Guaynabo once the special election scheduled for January 8, 2021 is held..
 The official will remain in office for the 30 days established by current laws.

 “As deputy mayor, I am appalled by the accusations facing the mayor.
 I am taking all corrective measures to protect the public interest and prevent services from being affected.
 In addition, I referred the matter to the Guaynabo Internal Audit Office and to other agencies and entities that are auditors, including the General Services Administration.
 They will have all the cooperation from me to carry out their investigations.